FrankTrek/SMEStencil_Baselines/README.md

 # SMEStencil_Baselines

+This repository is intended **only** for reproducibility studies.
+Any other use of the code requires permission from the authors of the paper *“SMEStencil: Optimizing High-order Stencils on ARM Multicore using SME Unit”*.

 ## Repo Structure

 - sve_brick_1642/:  corresponding to "highly optimized SIMD version" baselines, in single precision and brick layout of (16, 4, 2)